Updated: 04/03/2007

 The WinPLC Software Developer Kit

-The majority of our WinPLCs are sold through Automationdirect.com as Entivity WinPLCs (they have also been called ThinknDo WinPLCs).
-These WinPLCs are preloaded with a runtime image (think Windows CE operating system and preinstalled applications and device drivers) that run programs developed by the Entivity (ThinknDo) development software.
+The majority of our WinPLCs are sold through Automationdirect.com as Entivity WinPLCs also called ThinknDo WinPLCs).
+These WinPLCs are preloaded with a runtime image that run programs developed by the Entivity (ThinknDo) development software - think Windows CE operating system and preinstalled applications and device drivers.

-The "WinCE-Only" version of the WinPLC uses a runtime image that has the Window CE operating system and the components needed to run Visual C/C++ programs.
-This version of the WinPLC is sold and supported directly from here at Host Engineering.
+The "WinCE-Only" version of the WinPLC uses a runtime image that has the Window CE operating system and the software components from Microsoft that are needed to run Visual C/C++ programs directly on the WinPLC.
+This version of the WinPLC is only sold and supported directly from here at Host Engineering.
 We have experienced good success with developers that have an existing Windows CE application running on other hardware that they want ported to the WinPLC.
 These developers work with our WinPLC SDK and WinPLC hardware without a lot of our help.
 They're CE-savvy and just need our code and some help initially getting connected to the WinPLC.

 Development Environment:

 1. Microsoft's eMbedded Visual Tools is certified for Windows 2000 and Windows NT4, but we've been running it under Windows XP Pro with good success.
-It will NOT RUN under Windows Vista.
+It will NOT RUN under Windows Vista, Windows , or Windows 8.

 2. A 10Base-T (or 10/100) Ethernet adapter and appropriate cabling.